transferdev/pivx-slack-tipbot/README.md

-#Pivx TipBot For Slack
+#PIVX TipBot For Slack
 Easily transfer money between team members on your Slack channel.

 ## Basic features
- - With a single message, send and receive Pivx
+ - With a single message, send and receive PIVX
  - A tip has no transaction fee.
 There are no extra cost added to your tip.
  - Get the fiat prices.

 ## Advanced features (can be disabled)
-- Sun: every user that tips another user is eligble of recieving form the sun fund.
+- Sun: every user that tips another user is eligble of recieving from the sun fund.
 - Quiz:
 -